Waterproofing swimming pools

 Building practices of years past, meant that nearly every swimming pool shell was built in the ground and was fully concealed within the excavation.
 A penetration or structural leak in a pool, built as such, would be imperceptible; water losses of a few hundred litres a day relative to the pool volume of 70 thousand litres would be inscrutable.
 Modern building styles of elevating pools above the ground and building pools within apartment buildings, etc. mean even a small loss of a few litres of water a day will show up in plaster works etc. on the levels of the residence immediately below the pool structure.
 Hence, the present need for a specialist trade and methods for waterproofing pools.

-At Momentum pools we mitigate water loss through swimming pool leaks through the following best practices:
+At Momentum Pools we mitigate water loss via swimming pool leaks through the following best practices:

 Plumbing leaks – we pressure test pipes and use our own excavator to dig trenches so they are at a safe depth.
 We also locate our pool plumbing lines near the pool shell and try to limit all services into being enclosed in single service trench; as well we often back-fill over our plumbing lines with ¼ minus screenings or friable sand.

 Penetration leaks – we fit epoxy collars around all our pipes and penetrations using a thixotropic plural component epoxy such as “ferrope”.
 Swellable water stops are also employed, when needed.

-Structural leaks – We fit a 2 component polyurethane sprayed membrane, such as “Rhino linings, tuff stuff”, a practically indestructible and completely impermeable membrane lining.
+Structural leaks – we fit a 2 component polyurethane sprayed membrane, such as “Rhino Linings Tuff Stuff”, a practically indestructible and completely impermeable membrane lining.
 We have our own $40,000 spray rig to fit these liners as well as 2 specially trained staff who have completed the Rhino training course.
-Pls note this is a highly specialised and consequently expensive process best suited to critical waterproofing applications in apartment buildings etc. Where even a small waterloss forms a critical problem.
+Please note – this is a highly specialised and consequently expensive process best suited to critical waterproofing applications in apartment buildings etc. where even a small water loss forms a critical problem.